JSRocksHQ/jsrockshq.github.io/src/posts/en/temporal-dead-zone-tdz-demystified.md

 > #### 13.2.1 Let and Const Declarations
 > NOTE `let` and `const` declarations define variables that are scoped to [the running execution context](https://people.mozilla.org/~jorendorff/es6-draft.html#sec-execution-contexts)’s [LexicalEnvironment](https://people.mozilla.org/~jorendorff/es6-draft.html#sec-execution-contexts).
 The variables are created when their containing [Lexical Environment](https://people.mozilla.org/~jorendorff/es6-draft.html#sec-lexical-environments) is instantiated but may not be accessed in any way until the variable’s *LexicalBinding* is evaluated.
 A variable defined by a *LexicalBinding* with an *Initializer* is assigned the value of its *Initializer*’s *AssignmentExpression* when the *LexicalBinding* is evaluated, not when the variable is created.
 If a *LexicalBinding* in a `let` declaration does not have an *Initializer* the variable is assigned the value `undefined` when the *LexicalBinding* is evaluated.

-Just in case your ECMAScript-fu is not sharp enough, I'll ~~dumb down~~ translate the relevant spec. parts to English:
+Just in case your ECMAScript-fu is not sharp enough, I'll translate the relevant spec. parts to English:

 > The variables are created when their containing [Lexical Environment](https://people.mozilla.org/~jorendorff/es6-draft.html#sec-lexical-environments) is instantiated [...]